Daniel959595/Personalized-News-Update-Aggregator/README.md

 **Mailtrap**: This app is using Mailtrap service to demonstrate sending email to addresses.
-**Your cradentials** if you wish to see the updates, change the cradentials in the MailAccessor at MailAccessor/controllers/emailController according the instructions in lines 17-24.
+**Your cradentials** if you wish to see the updates, change the cradentials in the MailAccessor at MailAccessor/controllers/emailController according to the instructions in lines 17-24.

 ## Postman Collection